Not a member? Register.

 Cryolipolysis is a relatively new procedure that helps to induce a natural-looking reduction in fat.
 It’s regarded as a non-invasive alternative to invasive fat removal procedures such as liposuction, as it requires hardly any recovery time.

-The number of liposuction procedures taking place across the world has increased dramatically year on year – it’s still one of the most popular cosmetic surgeries in the world, with over 289,000 procedures taking place in 2018 in the U.S. alone, according to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS).
-ASAPS also notes that non-surgical fat reduction procedures, including those which use CoolSculpting, VaserShape and Liposonix accounted for 174,244 procedures performed in the U.S. in 2018, a drop of 3.6% on 2017.
+The number of liposuction procedures taking place across the world has increased dramatically year on year – it’s still one of the most popular cosmetic surgeries in the world, with over 270,000 procedures taking place in 2019 in the U.S. although down by 6.4% on 2018, according to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS).
+ASAPS also notes that non-surgical fat reduction procedures, including those which use CoolSculpting (cryotherapy), VaserShape (radiofrequency) and Liposonix (ultrasound) accounted for 129,686 procedures performed in the U.S. in 2019, a drop of 25.6% on 2018.

 Fat removal procedures are becoming more popular as an increasing number of people struggle with their weight, so it’s no surprise that procedures such as cryolipolysis are being chosen by more and more patients.